neighborland/pres/README.md

 #### Present with options

-Use keyword arguements (or an options hash) to pass additional options to a
+Use keyword arguments (or an options hash) to pass additional options to a
 Presenter:

 ```ruby